magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/cat1-compact-bluetooth-gateway.md

 ## Configuration

-You will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://thingsboard.io/installations/choose-region/){:target="_blank"} server.
+You will need to have access to IoT Hub.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 {% include /docs/devices-library/blocks/integrations/external-platforms/lansitec/cat1/create-device-on-thingsboard.md %}